NSO-developer/nso-sso-duo-integration---native/README.md

 * Containerized NSO Example:  https://github.com/NSO-developer/nso-sso-duo-integration---containerzed-nso
 * Duo Integration Package:  https://github.com/NSO-developer/nso-sso-duo-integration-package

+## Branches
+The repository is seperated into two branch.
+* main - WebUI protection with DUO
+* cli_auth -  WebUI protection + CLI over SSH Multifactor Authentication with DUO

+The cli_auth branch only works in Linux due to the limitation of the duo_login CLI Tool.
+More specifictly, "cli_auth" branch is build based on Ubuntu. "main" branch do not have such limitation.
+Therefore, we create two seperate branch.

 ## Prequisition
 The following must be done before using the repository